thoughtbot/quietbacktrace/README.markdown

 Rails-specific usage
 --------------------

-Install the gem and add it your Rails app:

-* gem install thoughtbot-quietbacktrace --source http://gems.github.com
-* cd vendor/gems
-* gem unpack quietbacktrace

-Quiet Backtrace comes with an excellent Rails-specific silencer and filter.
-They must be added (usually in test_helper.rb) because they are not turned on by default:

-    class Test::Unit::TestCase
-      self.backtrace_silencers << :rails_vendor
-      self.backtrace_filters   << :rails_root
-    end

 Because Quiet Backtrace works by adding attributes onto Test::Unit::TestCase, you can add and remove silencers and filters at any level in your test suite,